flyfloor/tech-fragment/README.md

 + Code Size: Keeping the file size small.
 + Performance Overhead: Keeping the performance hits to a palatable minimum.
 + API Quality: Making sure that the APIs that are provided work uniformly across browsers.

+### When using features and Expandos， there has five points to be concerned about:

++ Cross-browser naming.
++ Naming limit.
++ The difference between HTML and XML.
++ Customized featured behaviors.
++ Performance.